Durant carries Nets past 76ers for another short-handed win

 76ers: Harris shot 3 for 17, missing all five 3-point attempts. … Coach Doc Rivers said there was an organizational discussion about some unspecified policy changes to be more vigilant against the coronavirus.
 Embiid and Harris were among the Sixers who were sidelined by the virus earlier this season.
 “We want to be the team with the least (cases),” Rivers said.
 “We lead still, I think, in COVID games off.
 That one stretch was brutal for us and now other teams are going through it.
 So it’s no fun.”

-Nets: With Durant playing about 37 minutes a game, coach Steve Nash said there is a “lot of consideration” to getting the All-Star forward a break.
+Nets: Veteran guard Langston Galloway, signed to a 10-day contract Thursday, had three points in nine minutes. … With Durant playing about 37 minutes a game, coach Steve Nash said there is a “lot of consideration” to getting the All-Star forward a break.
 The Nets play a home back-to-back against Orlando and Denver this weekend.
-The Nets’ 39 points in the first quarter matched their most for any period this season.

 COVID-19 CONCERNS